-All staff are expected to uphold and promote the fundamental principals of British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 All staff are made aware, through regular CPD training, of their responsibilities, including online safety.
 All staff receive updates 6 times a year with Teach Talks and weekly updates in the whole staff bulletin.
-Governors receive annual training and updates in regards to PREVENT
+Governors receive annual training and updates in regards to PREVENT.

-Staff are fully engaged in being vigilant about radicalisation; and ensure that we work alongside other professional bodies and agencies to ensure that our pupils are safe from harm.
+Staff are fully engaged and are trained using GOV.UK resources in being vigilant about radicalisation, are clear about the school systems in reporting any concerns and ensure that we work alongside other professional bodies and agencies to ensure that our pupils are safe from harm.